Manjusri Misra: Career

-Following her PhD, Misra was a Senior Lecturer at Utkal University and a Visiting adjunct professor at Michigan State University.
-While at Michigan State, Misra worked in the Department of Chemical Engineering and Materials Science where she began her research project "Sustainable Biodegradable Green Nanocomposites From Bacterial Bioplastic For Automotive Applications."
+Following her PhD, Misra was a Senior Lecturer in Chemistry at various academic institutes (Shailabala Women's College, B. J. B. College and Ravenshaw College) under Utkal University.
+She was also a visiting adjunct professor at Michigan State University.
+While at Michigan State, Misra worked in Composite Materials and Structures Center in the Department of Chemical Engineering and Materials Science where she began her various research projects on "Sustainable Biobased and Biodegradable Composites and Green Nanocomposites for Automotives and Packaging Applications."
 She was also an editor of the CRC Press volume, "Natural Fibers, Biopolymers and Biocomposites," in 2005.

 Misra eventually joined the faculty of the School of Engineering and the Department of Plant Agriculture at the University of Guelph (U of G) in 2008.
 Upon joining the institution, Misra was appointed president of the BioEnvironmental Polymer Society and served as an editor for various journals.
 She also edited the American Scientific Publishers volume "Packaging Nanotechnology" in 2009.
 Following this, Misra received the Jim Hammar Memorial Award from the BioEnvironmental Polymer Society and the 2017 American Institute of Chemical Engineers Andrew Chase Division Award in Chemical Engineering as an individual with "significant chemical engineering contributions in the forest products and related industries."
 During her tenure at U of G, Misra co-directed the Bioproducts Discovery and Development Centre with her husband which aimed to produce bio-based, sustainable materials that lower greenhouse gas emissions and reduce the impact of plastics.
 In 2019, her efforts were recognized with the Synergy Award for Innovation from the Natural Sciences and Engineering Research Council of Canada.

 In December 2020, Misra was named a Tier 1 Canada Research Chair in Sustainable Biocomposites.
 She was also recognized by the Women's Executive Networks as one of the Most Powerful Women for 2020.
 She was specifically recognized for being a "world leader in the development of novel bio-based composites and nanocomposites made from agricultural and forestry resources."
 The following year, Misra received a Lifetime Achievement Award from the BioEnvironmental Polymer Society for "outstanding contributions to advancing the field of biopolymers, bio-based composite materials."
+In 2024, Misra was recognized as one of the Global 50 Women in Sustainability under the theme "Embrace Boldness" by SustainabilityX® Magazine for demonstrating exceptional leadership in sustainability and driving transformative change across the globe.